enricorubagotti/normalize/README.md

 The code appears to have a memory leak problem.
 It is using 30% of the computer memory without writing nothing in the file

-The result shouls be at "/home/erubagotti/data/databaseNormalization/indexFile" otherwise I should run a https://metacpan.org/pod/Memory::Process or other memory profiling app
+The result shouls are  at "/home/erubagotti/data/databaseNormalization/indexFile". aim of this code is to understand in which files do I have geographical information